erickthesublime/edu/AMATYC-SRL/2019-Winner-Annotations.md

     Purpose and Utility: These figures would support the environmental arguments for choosing solar energy by providing a clear visual comparison of the impact of different energy sources on public health and environmental quality.

 The focus of the research supports the data collected.
 5 points
+1. The research is focused and relevant to the problem statement, with a clear linkage between data and the proposed solution.
+2. While focused, the research could delve deeper into global comparisons or case studies from similar regions to draw more robust conclusions.

 The thesis discusses a variety of evaluation criteria and research into these and their effects supports the solution.
 5 points
+1. The criteria for evaluating energy solutions are well-chosen and clearly discussed, with reliable sources underpinning the research.

 The data gathered was found from reliable sources.
 5 points
+1. Utilizes credible sources such as NREL and Pennyrile Electric to anchor the research in reliable data.

-This thesis extended well beyond expectations in the following ways: Possible Ex- tensions include but are not limited to, additional related ideas are considered in setting the focus of this work; the data is presented in a way that shows creativity and

-understanding of the work of research.
+This thesis extended well beyond expectations in the following ways: Possible Ex- tensions include but are not limited to, additional related ideas are considered in setting the focus of this work; the data is presented in a way that shows creativity and understanding of the work of research.
 5 points
+1. The extension into community impact is a significant addition, showing an understanding of the broader implications of energy decisions.
+2. Further extensions could include scenario modeling or simulations to predict future impacts under different conditions.

+III.
 Mathematical Tools

 This thesis clearly explains the process or model chosen.
 5 points
+1. Clear explanation of the PVWatts calculator's role and its input parameters.
+The methodology is well-documented and appropriate for the task.
+2. Additional explanation of the choice of model parameters and their sensitivity to changes would enhance understanding.

 This thesis contains precise mathematical notation.
 5 points
+1. Notation is accurate and the mathematical reasoning is sound, making the analysis credible.
+2. More detailed explanations of mathematical terms and concepts could make the content accessible to a broader audience.

 This thesis explains the mathematics necessary to answer the challenge well.
 5 points
+1. Notation is accurate and the mathematical reasoning is sound, making the analysis credible.
+2. More detailed explanations of mathematical terms and concepts could make the content accessible to a broader audience.

 This thesis extended well beyond expectations in the following ways: Possible Ex- tensions include but are not limited to, mathematical analysis is explained in a way that demonstrates deep understanding.
 The solution offers ideas to extend the model to include additional variables.
 5 points
+1. Adequate use of mathematical tools to perform necessary calculations.
+2. Incorporation of more advanced statistical or predictive models could provide deeper insights into the long-term viability of the proposed solution.

+IV.
 Job and Career Exploration

 Multiple careers related to this challenge were explored.
 5 points
+1. Comprehensive overview of relevant careers, educational pathways, and job outlooks.
+2. More detailed descriptions of day-to-day activities and work environments would provide a clearer picture of these careers.

 Exploration of careers includes salary and job environment.
 5 points
+1. Basic exploration of careers related to the energy sector.
+2. Inclusion of interviews with professionals in the field or job shadowing experiences could significantly enhance the practical relevance and depth of this section.

 Exploration of careers includes academic preparation required.
 5 points
+1. Solid job exploration that aligns well with the project theme.
+Consider incorporating more interactive or firsthand research methods to gain deeper insights into these professions.

 This thesis extended well beyond expectations in the following ways: Possible Ex- tensions include but are not limited to, interviews with experts in related fields, pic- tures of the job environment.
 5 points